 The Theory Behind It

-Essentially, we take what both love and disapproval feel and looks like from our parents.
+Essentially, we take what both love and disapproval feel and look like from our parents.
 For example, you might show love in being free-spirited, preoccupied, critical, or even ignoring.
 You may develop over time what this is.
-You may also have the imago established that you'll only feel love if you do what your parents tell you to do.
+You may also have the image established that you'll only feel love if you do what your parents tell you to do.
 It can even come forth in the form of "I have to help everyone else before I end up helping myself."

 It can even show itself in the form of perfectionism.
 Let's say that you have loving parents that tell you that you're proud of them and that you could do what you want.
 You're loved and cared for.
-However, let's say you make a mistake, such as you get a B, and the parents would ask if there was trouble.
+However, let's say you make a mistake, such as getting a B, and the parents would ask if there was trouble.
 Maybe your parents go to the sporting event and give you suggestions.
 This can start to put together the narrative within you "I always have to be perfect, and it's not good enough otherwise."
 From here, this then makes one a perfectionist and can make a person sensitive to suggestions.

 In a marriage, this can even play a part.
 Let's say that there is a suggestion put forward.
 The partner isn't "perfect" as the narrative.
 This immediately, no matter how trivial the action they ask to change is, will stimulate the thought that "you're not good enough otherwise since you weren't perfect."
 However, the love and affection that the child got during their childhood are fine, so they respond well to it.

-If the other didn't have a lot of affection as a child, and instead showed it through others, the one that's a perfectionist can think that she's mad at him because she's not showing affection.
-But that isn't true, and the one that didn't get affection but learned love through actions might think that he doesn't' love her because he's not offering to help.
+If the other didn't have a lot of affection as a child and instead showed it through others, the one that's a perfectionist can think that she's mad at him because she's not showing affection.
+But that isn't true, and the one that didn't get affection but learned love through actions might think that he doesn't love her because he's not offering to help.

 The Five Tenants Of This